vishaldesai/Oracle_Tools/oracle_unload_to_s3/README.md

 # What does this script do?

-Python script unload Oracle tables to S3 in parquet format with little to no iteration and other challenges mentioned above.
+Python script unload Oracle tables to S3 in parquet format with little to no iteration.

 # Implementation